5 Tips To Write SEO Friendly Content That Ranks Well In Google Searching

 Longer texts are better texts.

-At least, according to Google, they are, as longer texts are more likely to contain the information that people are looking for and therefore are likely to be more authoritative.
-For this reason, skip the 500-word blurbs of yesteryear and instead focus on in-depth texts that actually get to the heart of matters and explore the ins and outs of an issue (basically anywhere around 1500.
+At least, according to Google, they are, as longer texts are more likely to contain the information that people are looking for and, therefore, are likely to be more authoritative.
+For this reason, skip the 500-word blurbs of yesteryear and instead focus on in-depth texts that get to the heart of matters and explore the ins and outs of an issue (basically anywhere around 1500.
 You’re starting to look good).
 If you do this, then all things being equal, you’ll outrank the shorter pages.
 And that is obviously what you’re after.

 Dennis Bailey